MicrosoftDocs/learn/learn-pr/iot/troubleshoot-device-connections-communication/includes/3-troubleshoot-device-disconnects.md

     :::image type="content" source="../media/net-mqtt.png" alt-text="Image shows .NET device SDK with a 1200 second (20 minutes) token lifespan.":::
 * Java SDK with a 300 second (5 minutes) token lifespan and default 85% of lifespan renewal.
 Disconnects happen every 15 minutes:
    :::image type="content" source="../media/java-mqtt.png" alt-text="Image shows Java SDK with a 300 second (5 minutes) token lifespan and default 85% of lifespan renewal.":::
 * Node SDK with a 300 second (5 minutes) token lifespan and token renewal set to happen at 3 minutes.
 Disconnects happen on token renewal.
-Also, there are no errors, only informational connect/disconnect events are emitted:
+Also, there are no errors, only informational connect and disconnect events are emitted:
    :::image type="content" source="../media/node-mqtt.png" alt-text="Image shows Node SDK with a 300 second (5 minutes) token lifespan and token renewal set to happen at 3 minutes.":::

 The following query was used to collect the results.
 The query extracts the SDK name and version from the property bag.